-When the appletalk permit-partial-zones command is enabled, the appletalk distribute-list access-list out and appletalk getzonelist-filter access-list commands unexpectedly permit all networks and zones in RTMP updates and GetZoneList replies when used with access lists that contain no zone information (that is, network number restrictions/permissions only).
+- An error in the AppleTalk fast switching functionality results in invalid AppleTalk packets being generated in the case of a packet being received on a ciscoBus FDDI interface running extended AppleTalk and being destined for a nonextended Ethernet MEC interface.
+It can be worked around by disabling the AppleTalk route cache on either the MEC Ethernet interface or the FDDI interface.
+[CSCdi08211] - When the appletalk permit-partial-zones command is enabled, the appletalk distribute-list access-list out and appletalk getzonelist-filter access-list commands unexpectedly permit all networks and zones in RTMP updates and GetZoneList replies when used with access-lists that contain no zone information (i.e. network number restrictions/permissions only).
 [CSCdi08819]

-show process memory can be inaccurate due to incorrect accounting of deallocated memory.
-[CSCdi07586]

-Output of "show process" outputs octal numbers, even if service decimal-tty is set (the default on the protocol translator and 500-CS).
-[CSCdi08240]

-The router may experience a software error when the command show memory free is executed, and the command must pause for output at any time in displaying the results of the command.
-The workaround is to ensure that the output does not pause by using the command terminal length 0 before issuing the show memory free command.
-[CSCdi08368]

-entering multiple logging buffered commands without an intervening no logging buffered command can cause meaningless output to be included in the output of the show logging command.

-System images from the 8.3, 9.0, 9.1, and 9.14 releases could not be successfully netbooted on IGS boxes with 8.2 EPROMs.
-The ROM monitor in the 8.2 EPROMs did not support some functions that the newer releases use.
-The system image should protect itself by error checking the return code from all ROM monitor calls.
-[CSCdi08521]

-An "event-dismiss" error message can be encountered when debug output is being output on the console while running a bootstrap system image; for example, igs-rxboot, xx-rxboot, csc3-boot, and so on.

-(boot)ROUTER#debug tokenring %SYS-2-INTSCHED: event dismiss at level 4 -Process = "Exec", level= 4, pid= 11 -Traceback= A87C A8D6 1418C 9422 9EB2 15FA 304D8 70DEC %SYS-2-INTSCHED: event dismiss at level 4 -Process = "Exec", level= 4, pid= 11 -Traceback= A87C A8D6 1418C 9422 9 [CSCdi08533]

-DECnet address translation fails on IGS platform routers in the cases where both interfaces are not fast switched and one of the interfaces is capable of being fast switched.
+- DECnet address translation fails on IGS platform routers in the cases where both interfaces are not fast switched and one of the interfaces is capable of being fast switched.
 The workaround is to configure both interfaces for DECnet fast switching.
 Since this is not possible for all interfaces and encapsulations, such as Token Ring, X.25, and Frame Relay interfaces, some configurations cannot support ATG on IGS platform routers.
-[CSCdi07652]

-A packet going from one DECnet host to another on the same LAN should not be subject to access control checks.
+[CSCdi07652] - A packet going from one DECnet host to another on the same LAN should not be subject to access control checks.
 Making these packets go through the access control check serves no useful purpose since end systems can easily discover that they are on the same LAN and bypass the router altogether.
 This makes any access control set-up useless for such packets.
 Also, the result of this is that two end systems on the same LAN cannot talk to each other if they end up using the router to "discover" each other for the first time.
-[CSCdi08121]

-We were not ignoring IV hellos sent by a router running V (cisco or DEC).
-This created problems when a DEC V router was adjacent to a cisco router, because we were accepting the DEC's IV hellos while the DEC router was rejecting our IV hellos.
+[CSCdi08121] - The router was not ignoring IV hellos sent by a router running V (Cisco or DEC).
+This created problems when a DEC V router was adjacent to a Cisco router, because the router was accepting the DEC IV hellos while the DEC router was rejecting our IV hellos.
 The result was a half-baked IV adjacency.
 Bug 7393 added code to ignore IV hellos from a V router when we were running OSI, IV and had conversion turned on.
-This fixed the original problem, but it resulted in an interesting side effect: we were now refusing IV hellos from cisco routers as well and this caused a DECnet IV network to get partitioned when there were cisco routers running with IV, OSI and conversion on.
-[CSCdi08164]

-When a DECnet extended access list is configured with a destination address, the code ignores the destination/mask information in the ACL.
-If a match was found in the connect part of the ACE, it would return TRUE, that is, grant access, regardless of the destination/mask information.
-For example, access-list 300 permit 1.400 0.0 1.999 0.0 eq any should allow only packets from 1.400 to 1.999 to go through.
+This fixed the original problem, but it resulted in an interesting side effect: we were now refusing IV hellos from Cisco routers as well and this caused a DECnet IV network to get partitioned when there were Cisco routers running with IV, OSI and conversion on.
+[CSCdi08164] - When a DECnet extended access list is configured with a destination address, the code ignores the destination/mask info in the ACL.
+If a match was found in the connect part of the ACE, it would return TRUE i.e grant access, regardless of the destination/mask info.
+For example, access-list 300 permit 1.400 0.0 1.999 0.0 eq any should allow ONLY packets from 1.400 to 1.999 to go through.
 The observed behavior was all packets would go through, regardless of destination.
-The fix is to just check that the source address/mask (and destination/mask, if applicable) specified in the access list matches the corresponding values in the incoming packet.
+The fix is to just check that the source address/mask (and destination/mask, if applicable) specified in the access list matches the corresponding values in the in-coming packet.
 [CSCdi08760]

-With DECnet access lists, the destination address/mask is ignored, regardless of what is in the connect part of the ACL.
-If the connect part of the ACL matches, access is granted, regardless of the destination address/mask.
+■ For DECnet access lists, the destination address/mask is ignored, regardless of what is in the connect part of the access list.
+If the connect part of the access list matches, access is granted, regardless of the destination address/mask.
 [CSCdi08818]